2018 Mercedes-Benz GLC 250 Coupe

 Truth be told, The GLC 250 is definitely happier while cruising along rather than being hustled at ten-tenths, but even when pushing it, there’s plenty of grip thanks to its big wheels and fat rubber.
 That does impinge on the ride quality a little, mostly when the car finds sharp ridges but the body control over flowing undulations is very good.

 The suspension is different to the GLC SUV to make it feel a little bit sportier, and back to back the difference is apparent, but we just wish it had a few more horsepower to give it that edge over its sibling.

 Because it’s billed as a coupe, Mercedes-Benz has also sharpened up the steering ratio, which combined with a flat-bottomed wheel makes it feel a bit nicer on turn-in than the standard GLC.
 It’s more direct and the feedback is quite good.

 But add it all up together and the GLC Coupe really is a mixed bag.
 It looks kind of cool but also a bit strange.
-The interior is beautiful and the passenger space is good, but the boot is completely impractical.
+It is a lot nicer looking than the BMW X4, the interior is beautiful and the passenger space is good, but the boot is completely impractical.
 It drives quite well but needs a bit more grunt, and the wheels are a bit too big to be comfortable.

 There’s no question that the GLC 250 Coupe is definitely going to suit a very specific customer.
 Most SUVs could be cross shopped at this level, but the Coupe?
 No, you’re either going to love it or hate it.
 It’s unique, well made and with a three pointed star up front it should be reliable, too.